-The Compliance function resides since 2017 with the Enterprise Risk Management function.
-The Corporate Compliance Committee is composed of the Staff Directors of Legal, Human Resources, and Enterprise Risk Management, as well as the Chief Compliance Officer.
-Both at Regional level and at the Global Excellence Centers, the Compliance function is composed of a Compliance Officer and a Compliance Committee.
-Each Compliance Committee includes the Compliance Officer as well as Legal and Human Resources expertise.
+Governance.
+Since June 2018 the Compliance function resides with Legal.
+The Corporate Compliance Committee is composed of General Counsel & Company Secretary, Chief People Officer (member of the Executive Leadership Team) as well as the Chief Compliance Officer.
+At Regional level the Compliance function is composed of a Compliance Officer and a Compliance Committee.
+Each Compliance Committee includes the Compliance Officer as well as Legal and Human Resource/People expertise.

-SACS provides specific guidelines related to gifts, hospitality, and payments to third parties.
+Anti-Corruption - Specific Anti-Corruption Standards (SACS) provide specific guidelines related to gifts, hospitality and payments to third parties.
 Arcadis has embedded its commitment to the UN Global Compact principle on anti-corruption by referencing the SACS into the Arcadis General Business Principles (AGBP).
-Targeted anti-corruption training sessions by leadership and by Compliance Officers were held in various regions throughout the year.
+Targeted anti-corruption training sessions by leadership members and by Compliance Officers were held in various regions throughout the year.

+Anti-competitive behavior.
 We support the principles of free enterprise and fair competition and observe applicable regulations.
-Building on pre-existing regional guidance, in 2017, we introduced global guidance on competition law and developed related training and awareness material to be further embedded in the business in 2018.
+In 2017 we introduced global guidance on competition law, as well as related training and awareness materials (in addition to pre-existing local guidance).
+This was further embedded in the business in 2018.

+Monitoring and accountability.
 We require all our people to sign off on and comply with the AGBP.
-In addition, every two years Arcadis employees complete online compliance training aimed at increasing awareness of our AGBP and values.
-This training specifically addresses issues like corruption, bribery, and other risks to which our employees may be exposed.
-In 2017, 97% of all employees passed the AGBP training and test (2016: 94%).
-The next round of compliance training for all our employees will be organized in 2018.
+In addition, every other year Arcadis employees complete online training aimed at increasing awareness of our AGBP and values.
+This training specifically addresses issues like corruption, collusion, bribery and other risks to which our employees may be exposed.
+It was most recently rolled out in October 2018.
+Further to the outcome of the Strategic Review of CallisonRTKL,and in anticipation of tailored values and General Business Principles for CallisonRTKL, our CallisonRTKL people were invited to take the CallisonRTKL Anti-Corruption Training Module instead of the AGBP online training this year.
+In 2018, a total of 98% of all employees passed the AGBP training or the Anti-Corruption Training Module.
+The next round of integrity training for all our employees will be organized in 2020.

-Arcadis monitors compliance with the AGBP in all regions on a quarterly basis.
-Regional management certifies compliance through an annual Document of Representation.
+Arcadis monitors compliance with the AGBP in all operating companies on a quarterly basis.
+Management of operating companies certifies compliance through an annual Document of Representation.
 Arcadis will not hold employees accountable for any loss of business resulting from compliance with the AGBP.

-Arcadis has a whistle-blower procedure which includes an anonymous global Integrity Phone Line.
-This tool is available 24 hours/7 days a week to our employees.
-Reports of suspected misconduct can be made in native languages.
+Integrity Line Arcadis has a reporting procedure which includes an anonymous global Integrity Phone Line managed by a third party for the event people are uncomfortable reporting in the line or to Compliance.
+Reporting tools are available to our employees 24 hours/7 days a week.
+Reports of potential or suspected misconduct can be made in native languages.

-In 2017, a number of 76 alleged breaches or near misses of the Arcadis General Business Principles was reported to the Arcadis Corporate Compliance Committee, all of which were investigated or advised upon (2016: 99).
-24 referrals from before 2017 were also still under investigation during the year.
-Inappropriate behavior (employmentrelated) was the category with the most referrals.
+In 2018, a number of 77 alleged breaches or near misses of the Arcadis General Business Principles was reported to the Arcadis Corporate Compliance Committee, all of which were investigated or advised upon (2017: 76).
+28 referrals from before 2018 were also still under investigation during the year.
+Inappropriate behavior (employment-related) was the category with most reported issues.
 Violation of the AGBP may lead to sanctions, up to and including discharge.
-Company-wide, we had five dismissals on grounds related to breaches of the General Business Principles.
+Company-wide we had 9 dismissals on grounds related to breaches of the General Business Principles.

 The world is a complex place, Arcadis helps you navigate this complexity by understanding the bigger picture.
 Click here to read some of our experts' latest thinking.